 Lakin publicly had asked the president to document his eligibility and expressed a willingness to deploy with the 32nd Cavalry Regiment to Afghanistan.
+He said he would refuse all orders until that happened.
 But he received no response from the White House.

 The filing of charges, however, may be part of the still-unrevealed strategy Lakin and his legal counselors are pursuing.

 Formally, Lakin is accused of “through design” missing “the movement of US Airways Flight Number 1123, departing from Baltimore/Washington International Airport arriving in Charlotte, North Carolina, in order to deploy for a Temporary Change of Station in support of Operation Enduring Freedom with the 32nd Calvary (sic) Regiment, 101st Airborne Division (Air Assault), Fort Campbell, Kentucky, with which he was required in the course of duty to move.”

 The second charge accuses Lakin of failing to report “to the office of his Brigade Commander, Colonel Gordon R. Roberts, at 1345 hours, or words to that effect, an order which it was his duty to obey.”

 The SafeguardOurConstitution website explained the first charge, “missing movement,” is a serious crime in the nature of a felony.
 The second is “disobeying a direct order” and includes four specifications.